StephanAkkerman/live-binance-charts/README.md

 [![MIT License](https://img.shields.io/github/license/StephanAkkerman/Live_Binance_Charts.svg?color=brightgreen)](https://opensource.org/licenses/MIT)

 ---
-This is a simple Python script showing multiple live charts of assets available on Binance.
+This repository showcases my efforts in visualizing live cryptocurrency price data from the Binance exchange using two distinct implementations.

-## Implementations
+## 📊 Implementations
-### finplot
+### 1. finplot
-The most advance implementation of this project uses finplot and PyQt6 for plotting.
-This is a more advanced library for plotting in Python.
+Utilizing `finplot` combined with `PyQt6`, this implementation offers a sophisticated and advanced charting solution in Python.

-### mplfinance
+### 2. mplfinance
-The other implementation uses mplfinance, which is based on matplotlib, a very popular plotting library.
-In `src/mplfinance/keys.py` you can specify your Binance API keys so that the chart automatically plots your assets.
-You can also leave this empty and specify the coins manually.
+Leveraging `mplfinance`—built on the foundation of the widely-used `matplotlib` library—this approach provides another way to chart cryptocurrency data.
+Configure your Binance API keys in `src/mplfinance/keys.py` to auto-plot your assets, or leave it blank to manually specify the cryptocurrencies you'd like to visualize.

-## Features
+## ✨ Features
-- Dark mode Tradingview style display
+- Dark Mode: Enjoy a Tradingview-style dark theme for better visual clarity.
-- Remove or add charts to view
+- Customizable View: Easily add or remove charts as per your preferences.
-- Real time updates, using the Binance websocket
+- Real-time Updates: Stay updated with live data thanks to the Binance websocket integration.

 ## Dependencies
 The required packages to run this code can be found in the `requirements.txt` file.
 To run this file, execute the following code block: